 Almost every enemy in the game comes from another FPS game you may have heard of, from the Gnaar mummies to the shrunken Shogo mechs.
 Others just fit the theme of the five worlds you visit, like fireball shooting succubi in the haunted castles or charging yetis in the arctic.
 It gives the game a very chaotic feel, with no real unifying aesthetic choice beyond the lively sprite work, with exception to the hell levels mixing elements from all past worlds with unique hell bits.
 This fits the very loose world-building and the blistering combat, very much a game’s game sort of game.

 What’s also interesting is that the worlds do feel like the places they’re trying to be, much unlike DOOM and more like Duke Nukem and other Build engine games.
 You’ll find yourself in military city shootouts and Egyptian tomb crypt runs, with fitting back tracks the entire way.
 You’re always in an interesting space, but it’s abstracted enough by the simple graphics to make it feel otherworldly.
 It feels simultaneously old and new, helped by the extremely loud lighting effects on higher settings.
+The sprites and many of the tiles also have thick black outlines, giving it a real comic book style.

 You may have noticed by now that there has been no mention of a story, and it should not surprise you to learn that Project Warlock, inspired by the classics, barely has one outside world clear screens.
 Basically, the warlock is traveling among worlds conquered by evil (aka the devil) and shooting evil in the face because he hates it.
 It is the most excuse plot that has ever excused in a rather charming way, with the text dumps having that overblown prose of the classic id Software era.
 Credit also goes to the game’s ending, a pretty clever last minute development that seems fitting for this genre in particular.